-The following IP guidance note Produced in partnership with Taylor Wessing LLP provides comprehensive and up to date legal information covering:
+The following IP practice note Produced in partnership with Taylor Wessing LLP provides comprehensive and up to date legal information covering:

 This Practice Note summarises the main types of legal action that can be taken against the UK trade in counterfeit goods, the pros and cons of each and includes some practical tips for brand owners.
 It covers actions by the authorities, including customs, the Chartered Trading Standards Institute (TS) and the police, as well as civil actions and private criminal prosecutions by right holders.
 In some countries, it is also possible to bring administrative actions against infringers, but these are not dealt with here.

 This Practice Note focuses on counterfeiting (meaning trade mark-related offences), but also touches on piracy (copyright-related offences).
 For information about counterfeit goods and the internet, see Practice Note: Sale of counterfeit goods online.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.